ofemiashiru/CI_MS2_QSG/README.md

 ### Fonts

-The main body of the text uses Roboto with a fallback of sans-serif, however the brand text adopts the Bebas Neue font also with a fallback of sans-serif.
-The headings use a heavier font weight of Roboto throughout the site.
+The main headings of the site and game use Press Start 2P with a fallback of sans-serif to mimick the look of 80s games.
+This font is also used on the navigation.
+For the body text of the site I opted for the Oswald font which also has a fallback of sans-serif.
 Both fonts were imported using Google Fonts API.

 ### Structure
 The website is structured to mimick the style of high end magazines with a simple top down, left to right flow of information.
 It is user friendly and has recognisable elements such as a fixed navigation bar along the top that consists of the business brand logo, menu for each page, search bar and login & register buttons.
 Each page is responsive in nature and has been tested on the industry standard width of 320px.